UV-stabilization-protection-plastics

 5. Base Particle Scavengers

-Scavengers are special base particles that, when added to polymer resins, help scavenge and trap highly-charged free radicals.
+Scavengers are special base particles that, when added to polymer resins, help scavenge and trap highly charged free radicals.
 Fortunately, they help prevent them from doing any further harm to the polymer chains.
 Scavengers are also arguably one of the biggest families of UV protectors.
 In fact, they are represented by the Hindered Amine Light Stabilizers (HALS) group.

-All of the above-mentioned UV stabilizers can be employed individually but are likely to yield the most benefit when used in a combination.
+but are likely to yield the most benefit when used in combination.

 Methods of Predicting Plastic Reaction to UV Radiation